Dementia Support Group Overview

 Support groups provide a safe and confidential space for caregivers (as noted by the Alzheimer's Association).
 Individuals are encouraged to attend multiple meetings to broaden their support network and tap into additional learning opportunities.
 The positive impact of these groups is significant, promoting both emotional well-being and practical solutions, making them invaluable resources for anyone affected by dementia.

-In-Person Support Group Options
+In-Person Support Group Options1

 In-person support groups provide an invaluable resource for those affected by dementia, including caregivers and individuals living with the disease.
 These gatherings create a compassionate environment where participants can share their experiences and receive support.
 There are several options available, including those offered by the Alzheimer's Association and local community groups.